AshokHub/BLASTphp/README.md

 3. Use the URL parameter email, and tool, so that we can track your project and contact you if there is a problem.
 4. Run scripts weekends or between 9 pm and 5 am Eastern Time weekday if more than 50 searches will be submitted.

 BLAST often runs more efficiently if multiple queries are sent as one search than if each query is sent as an individual search.
 This is especially true for blastn, megablast, and tblastn.
-If your queries are short (less than a few hundred bases) we suggest you merge them into one search of up to 10,000 bases
+If your queries are short (less than a few hundred bases) we suggest you merge them into one search of up to 10,000 bases.

 The NCBI servers are a shared resource and not intended for projects that involve a large number of BLAST searches.
 Stand-alone BLAST and the RESTful API at a cloud provider are provided for such projects.